 Mirror manufacturing today

 The manufacture of mirrors combines traditional craftsmanship with technological advances.
-The process often includes the application of protective coatings to preserve the quality of the mirror.
+The process often includes the application of protective coatings to preserve the mirror's quality.

 Sustainability and Ecological Challenges